heyoeyo/toadui/README.md

 This library is not meant for making professional or consumer-facing UIs.
 It's also poorly suited to anything requiring text input from users, at least for now.
 It's mainly recommended for those who are already using OpenCV.

-If you're looking to make a UI for a product, this library probably isn't suitable!
+If you're looking to make a UI for a _product_, this library probably isn't suitable!

 ## Usage